CASFRI/PostgreSQL-Table-Translation-Framework/README.md

   * When the engine encounters a valid column name, it searches the source table for that column and returns the corresponding value for the row being processed.
 This value is then passed as an argument to the helper function.
     * e.g. CopyText(column_A)
     * This would return the text value from column_A in the source table for each row being translated.
-  * If the column name is not found as a column in the source table, it is processed as a string. **IS THIS CORRECT??**
   * Note that the column name syntax only applies to columns in the source table.
 Any arguments specifying columns in lookup tables for example should be provided as strings.

 **3. String lists**